Table of Contents

 brighten “name of the unit or group”

-for (integer, create a scheduled event to return the unit to it's current value in this many seconds.)
+- for (integer: seconds) If specified an event will be created to return the unit to it’s current settings after this many seconds.

-until (date, like for, the applescript date at which the lamp should return to the current value.)
+- until (date) Like the for param but a specific date at which to return to the current settings.

-rgb color (text, a standard HTML color string with each 2 characters being 00 to FF a hex representation of the level of that color in the mix.
-All color devices support the rgb color command.
+- rgb color (text: html color)a standard HTML color string with each 2 characters being 00 to FF a hex representation of the level of that color in the mix.
 This is the normal way to set the color of a bulb.
-“FF0000” would be full red, “0000FF” would be full blue.)
+“FF0000” would be full red, “0000FF” would be full blue.

 dim "foyer light" to 45

 brighten "foyer light" by 25 in (5 * minutes) for (30 * minutes)

 dim and brighten are interchangeable.
 Either verb can perform either action.
 You dont have to know the value of the light and figure out if you're actually going to dim or brighten it and issue the proper command.
 If the light is at 50% and you say dim “myLight” to 100 that will work just as well as saying brighten “MyLight” to 100.